NKK Switches in Robotics & Automation: AMRs, Teach Pendants, Cobots and Humanoids

 Patient-Contact Control Stack Shifts

 As physical interaction becomes more software-controlled, more decisions move into perception and control algorithms.
-Emergency stop authority must stay local,
+Emergency stop authority must stay local, immediate and hardware-based.

 3D Body Model: